Metadata Schema Validation and Linting for Geospatial Workflows

 Step 2: Implement Structural Linting

-Common linting targets include:
+Common linting targets:

 • XML well-formedness and namespace prefix consistency